 “Oh no, you know I always liked to be a tease Melchior, so this is going to be fun!
 Afterall, it’s just you and me now – nobody is going to save you.
 You’re mine for as long as I want you.”

 Melly was restless.
 It had been a good day – all three of her children had come to visit with a card and flowers too.
 But Melly was bored beyond compare by five thirty in the afternoon – with the rest of the evening stretching […]

+Kids, I’m running away.
 I know that’s not the sort of thing a dad should ever say to his kids, much less write it.
 Especially at 11:34 on a Wednesday, when I know we’re going out to dinner on Friday.
 But I’m going.
 This letter’s […]

 His eyes so blue Lips so pink Smile so pleasant He makes me think He speaks with confidence A really kind soul From many different girls Their hearts he stole He gives me flowers Some daisies, some roses He comes up behind me And my […]

 “Oh, grandmother, tell me the story of Cinderella!”
 “My dear,” the grandmother told the little girl as they sat by the fireplace.
 “It is lovely, but wouldn’t you like to hear a new story?”
 “Can you tell me the one about the sleeping princess?”
 “Yes, […]